Breeze/breeze.server.java/README.md

 The *SaveWorkState* object mentioned above is a wrapper over the save data that is passed in from the client saveChanges call.
 In addition, the *SaveWorkState* may be subclassed to add custom handling to the save process.
 The SaveWorkState has a *beforeSaveEntity*, *beforeSaveEntities* and a *beforeCommit* method that will all be called during save processing.
 These are discussed in more detail in the `breeze-webserver` library section below.

-### MetadataBuilder
+### HibernateMetadata extends Metadata

 The Breeze client requires metadata about the domain model in order to entities manage entities.
-The SaveService also requires metadata to convert foreign keys into navigation properties for related entities.
-Metadata for both of these purposes is provided by the `MetadataBuilder` class.
+The HibernateSaveProcessor also requires metadata to convert foreign keys into navigation properties for related entities.
+Metadata for both of these purposes is provided by the `Metadata` class and in particular its specialized  HibernateMetadata subclass.

-The MetadataBuilder uses Hibernate's Metadata API to get information about entity mappings and relationships.
+The HibernateMetadata class uses Hibernate's Metadata API to get information about entity mappings and relationships.
 This information should be consistent whether mapping is done using .hbm.xml files, annotations, or programatically.

-The MetadataBuilder requires the Hibernate SessionFactory and the Configuration.
+The HibernateMetadata class requires the Hibernate SessionFactory and the Configuration.
 Depending upon the Hibernate version, the Configuration may be accessible from the SessionFactory itself; then you can use the constructor

-	public MetadataBuilder(SessionFactory sessionFactory)
+	public HibernateMetadata(SessionFactory sessionFactory)

 Otherwise, you will need to provide the Configuration:

-	public MetadataBuilder(SessionFactory sessionFactory, Configuration configuration)
+	public HibernateMetadata(SessionFactory sessionFactory, Configuration configuration)

+Calling the *build* method then populates the new instance.

 If you're using [Spring Framework](http://projects.spring.io/spring-framework/), you may need to follow [this advice](http://stackoverflow.com/questions/2736100/how-can-i-get-the-hibernate-configuration-object-from-spring) to get the Configuration.